Oguri Kozukenosuke: After Matthew C. Perry's visit to Japan

 In December, he was appointed to the warship magistrate.
 In this period, he tried to materialize his plan to build a shipyard.
 First, he requested technological aid from the Netherlands, but it was rejected.
 Then he asked France.
 Since France was yet to have relations with Japan, she was cooperative.
 The construction of the shipyard would cost a huge amount of money, and this caused many politicians to oppose Oguri.
-His opposing argument was as follows: “Since the Tokugawa government own ships, there should be a place to repair them.”
+His opposing argument was as follows: "Since the Tokugawa government own ships, there should be a place to repair them."
 At last, his suggestion was accepted in 1865, and the construction was started on September 27.
-After the acceptance, he resigned his post; he expressed that he wasn’t pursuing his own interest.
+After the acceptance, he resigned his post; he expressed that he was not pursuing his own interest.
 Rather, it was for the government's sake.

 In October, five months after Oguri was again appointed to the financial magistrate, the last shogunate Yoshinobu Tokugawa returned his political right back to the emperor (Taiseihoukan).
 In 1866, January, a war occurred in the suburb of Kyoto.
-In the middle of the war, Yoshinobu, returned to Edo castle; he didn’t have a will to fight against them.
+In the middle of the war, Yoshinobu, returned to Edo Castle; he did not have a will to fight against them.
 However, in contrast to his lord, Oguri asserted that they resist the army of the new government, and suggested a surprising tactics.
 Yoshinobu was irritated with his aggressive attitude, and discharged Oguri from financial magistrate.
 Faithful Oguri was discouraged, and decided to migrate to Joshu Gonda village on February 28.

 After retirement

-In April, the army of the new Meiji government reached Gonda village, and claimed that Oguri was hiding in the village, in preparation for a rebellion.
+In April, the army of the new Meiji government reached Gonda village, and claimed that Oguri was hiding there in preparation for a rebellion.
 Although this claim was incoherent, he presented himself to them, in order to avoid endangering the villagers.
 He was made a scapegoat, and killed by beheading on April 6, at age 42.
-It is said that he didn’t protest against them even in the slightest.
-At Kurabuti, Takasaki city, Gunma prefecture erected Monument in memory of him.
-The inscription reads: ”The great man Oguri Kozukenosuke, innocent of the charges against him, was executed here.”
+It is said that he did not protest against them even in the slightest.
+At Kurabuti, Takasaki City, Gunma Prefecture erected a monument in memory of him.
+The inscription reads: "The great man Oguri Kozukenosuke, innocent of the charges against him, was executed here."

 Three years after his death, in 1871, the shipyard in Yokosuka was completed, and, still now, it is running in Yokosuka city.